kent-map/kent/placesqz/sandgate-overview.md

 Sandgate, a coastal village near the outskirts of Folkestone, has been hailed as the 'author's haven of repose' and can claim association with several well-known authors.[^ref1]
 <param ve-image url="https://stor.artstor.org/stor/04780929-4966-4142-b325-12a69d7ab094" label="English's Guide to Folkestone, Sandgate, Hythe">

+Ann Thicknesse (1737-1824) author of _Sketches of the Lives and Writings of the Ladies of France_ which she "Addressed to Mrs [Elizabeth Carter](/18c/18c-carter-biography) moved to Sandgate in 1789 where she enjoyed a house with a sea view.
+<br><br>
-It was visited by Fanny Burney in 1813 who “avoided going to the library, the general rendezvous of the social, or upon the pier” and [Mary Shelley](https://kent-maps.online/19c/19c-shelleym-biography/) in 1832, who wrote “I think this place the healthiest in the world (though a little windy and cold).”[^ref2]
+Fanny Burney (1752–1840) visited the town in 1813 and “avoided going to the library, the general rendezvous of the social, or upon the pier”.
+[Mary Shelley](https://kent-maps.online/19c/19c-shelleym-biography/) came in 1832, writing: “I think this place the healthiest in the world (though a little windy and cold).”[^ref2]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/60/Frances_d%27Arblay_%28%27Fanny_Burney%27%29_by_Edward_Francisco_Burney.jpg" label="Fanny Burney" attribution="Edward Francis Burney, Public domain, via Wikimedia Commons">

 [Sarah Grand](/19c/19c-grand-biography), writer, feminist campaigner and proponent of sex education for girls, lived happily at Sandate after her marriage to David Chambers McFall.
 McFall, an army surgeon, was stationed at Shorncliffe Barracks in the Spring of 1871.
 It was here that Sarah "concentrated on the host of new experiences in her life" and gave birth to her only son on the 7 October 1871.[^ref3]